 I love horseradish sauce and Spats Sauce is a winner in my book.
-It’s so creamy and delicious with little bits of goodness throughout I was tempted to eat it all by itself.
-I even bought a bottle to have at home.
+It’s so creamy and delicious with little bits of goodness throughout it’s tempting to eat it all by itself.

-I ordered Bourbon Street Shrimp (betcha can’t say that three times real fast!).
-The entree is described as: sauteed shrimp, garlic, peppers, onion, and fresh mushrooms served in a Cajun cream sauce over a 6 grain house blend.
+I recommend the Bourbon Street Shrimp (betcha can’t say that three times real fast!).
+The entree is described as sauteed shrimp, garlic, peppers, onion, and fresh mushrooms served in a Cajun cream sauce over a 6-grain house blend.
 Yum!
-Oh, the bread served at Spats is made by Manderfield’s Home Bakery in Appleton and it was a great accompaniment.
+Oh, the bread served at Spats is made by Manderfield’s Home Bakery in Appleton and it is a great accompaniment.

-You might be wondering why a dairy is included on my list of good eats, but hey – I was in Wisconsin.
-Wisconsin is THE place to go for cheese and milk.
+You might be wondering why a dairy is included on my list of where to eat, but Wisconsin is THE place to go for cheese and milk.
 And Lamers Dairy is one sweet little spot that we stopped at and learned more about the bottling process.
-The milk that at Lamers Dairy is sourced from 7 local farms within a 30 mile radius.
+The milk that at Lamers Dairy is sourced from 7 local farms within a 30-mile radius.
 Their chocolate milk is so delicious that it took first place in the 2016 World Dairy Expo Championship.
 (It smooth, creamy, and chocolaty – like a good ice cream.)

 Speaking of ice cream – Lamers also serves soft-serve ice cream at the dairy.
-With it being Fall, they have Pumpkin Spice Ice Cream to celebrate the season.
+During Fall, they have Pumpkin Spice Ice Cream to celebrate the season.
 Delish!

 The cozy, upscale dining environment at Vince Lombardi’s Steakhouse showcases mementos from Lombardi’s life and career, including the one and only (replica) of the Super Bowl I trophy made by Tiffany & Co.

-Stone Cellar Brewpub is a spot that I would definitely like to go back and eat again.
-Located in the cellar of a building that was originally built in 1858 as a brewery, the Brewpub’s environment could well be described as cozy and intimate.
+Stone Cellar Brewpub is a local spot that will leave you wanting more.
+Located in the cellar of a building that was originally built in 1858 as a brewery, the Brewpub’s environment is cozy and intimate.

-Beefeaters Grille & Ale House proved to be another delicious dining experience in Appleton.
+Beefeaters Grille & Ale House is another delicious dining experience in Appleton.
 Walking through the front door, visitors are greeted by a Beefeater statue.
 But what makes Beefeaters a special place to eat is that is serves good ole Wisconsin favorites, like fried cheese curds, along with classic British pub fare.